theahettasch/GT-Trio/README.md

 cd GT-Trio
 ```

-### Define input files and parameters in configuration file (config/config.yaml)
+### Define input files and parameters
-To run the pipeline with you own data, open the configuration file `config.yaml` and define any required input files and parameters.
+To run the pipeline with you own data, open the configuration file `config/config.yaml` and define any required input files and parameters (see [config/README.md](https://github.com/theahettasch/GT-Trio/blob/main/config/README.md)).

 ### Run pipeline
-When necessary dependencies (conda and snakemake) are available and any required input files and parameters have been defined in the configuration file, the GT-Trio pipeline can be run with the following command:
+When necessary dependencies (Conda and Snakemake) are available and any required input files and parameters have been defined in the configuration file, the GT-Trio pipeline can be run with one of the following commands:

 ```
 #Run locally.
 Be aware that some of the tools implemented in the pipeline require certain amounts of memory and threads.

 snakemake \
   --use-conda \
   --cores 8 \
   --resources mem_mb=16000
 ```
+or
 ```
 #Run on SLURM cluster.
 Required memory and threads is defined individually in each snakemake rule.